 Skilling of Council employees is achieved through relevant training interventions and sustainable development initiatives that cascade skills to all disciplines on all levels within the organisation.
 The Workplace Skills Plan (WSP) serves as the strategic document that gives direction on training and development within the Municipality.
 Council has an adopted WSP which is aligned to the National Skills Development Strategy (NSDS), the Skills Development Act 97 of 1998 as well as the Skills Levies Act 09 of 1999.
 The WSP and Annual Training Report (ATR) are submitted annually to the LGSETA.
 Submission of these reports ensures that Council receives its mandatory grant.
 Council also has a Bursary Policy which caters for employees and their children.

-The Training Programmes (for employees) as indicated below have taken place during the period 1 July 2018 to 28 February 2019:
+The Training Programmes for employees and councilors as indicated below have taken place during the period 1 July 2019 to December 2019: